-Featuring design that is quite similar to that of the 2010 Breitling Avenger Seawolf Chrono Blacksteel model, the new Breitling S3 ZeroG comes in a slightly smaller, but still quite prominent, body 43 millimeters in diameter.
+Featuring design that is similar to that of the 2010 Breitling Avenger Seawolf Chrono Blacksteel, the new Breitling S3 ZeroG comes in a slightly smaller, but still prominent, body 43 millimeters in diameter.
 While the timekeeper still features sparks of bright red on its otherwise black and white dial, its dial looks a lot less menacing: dark and cold, it looks like eyes of a dead man rather than infrared camera lenses of the Terminator.

 To power the device, the watchmaker has again chosen the time-proven Caliber 73 SuperQuartz caliber, which is based on the well-known ETA Thermoline 251.232 COSC-certified quartz movement.

 As the name suggests, the movement successfully compensates for variations in temperature around it being around 10 times more powerful than, perhaps, 9 out of 10 quartz chronographs available on the market.
 The mechanism is so accurate, it is even ridiculous, although people living in countries that have abolished Daylight Saving Time and don’t have to correct their timekeepers twice a year will greatly appreciate its accuracy and reliability.

 As most timekeepers of such design, the watch is easily readable (at least, once you have gotten used to its slightly cluttered dial) and is also quite comfortable on a wrist of a normal-to-a-bit-overweight person.
 Fashioned out of titanium, the body is quite light and, if they used the same carbonization technique they employed to make the stately Breitling for Bentley Light Body Midnight Carbon Chronograph that was presented last year, must also be quite resistant to scratches (I will get back to this later when I manage to find some additional info regarding this gadget).